eyedeekay/si-i2p-plugin/misc/README.md

 In the default i2p http proxy, all applications using the proxy share the same destination, which is visible to all services that they communicate with.
+That destination is periodically refreshed(Leaving the old destination behind), but only after a period of idle time.
 That means that a few kinds of tracking are possible.

   1. An attacker who controls multiple eepSites can link a user's behavior on one eepSite to their behavior on another eepSite if they visit them at the